 PPE is crucial for workers who may be exposed to silica dust because long-term or concentrated exposure to silica dust has been linked to development of silicosis, which is an incurable lung disease.

-When silica dust particles are inhaled into the lungs, they attach to soft tissue and begin to form nodules.
-Consequently, these nodules can damage tissue and cause fluid buildup, which leads to reduced oxygen levels and compromised respiratory function.
+When silica dust particles enter the lungs, they attach to soft tissue and begin to form nodules.
+Consequently, these nodules can damage tissue and cause fluid buildup.
+This further leads to reduced oxygen levels and compromised respiratory function.
 Sometimes the symptoms of silicosis develop within weeks of exposure, and other times it can take decades before a diagnosis is made.

-Each year, at least 100 occupational-related deaths are linked to silicosis.
-These deaths could potentially be prevented with proper use of PPE.
+Each year, at least 100 occupational-related deaths are due to silicosis.
+These deaths are potentially preventable with the proper use of PPE.
 Furthermore, deaths and injuries can be prevented if defective PPE is removed from the workforce.